Skip to content

 The following table contains the usual headers for an Upgrade request.
 The header names and values are case-insensitive.

-For optional headers, empty string as a value is not permitted.
+For optional headers, an empty string as a value is not permitted.
 In this case, the header name must not be present.

-Cookie: SESSION=<session-id>; REGION-SESSION=<region-session-id> yes
+Cookie SESSION=<session-id>; REGION-SESSION=<region-session-id> yes

-Connection: Upgrade yes
+Connection Upgrade yes

-Upgrade: WebSocket yes
+Upgrade WebSocket yes

-Sec-WebSocket-Version: 13* yes
+Sec-WebSocket-Version 13* yes

-Sec-WebSocket-Key: <generated websocket key> yes
+Sec-WebSocket-Key <generated websocket key> yes

-Sec-WebSocket-Extensions: permessage-deflate; client_max_window_bits * no
+Sec-WebSocket-Extensions permessage-deflate; client_max_window_bits * no

-Sec-WebSocket-Protocol: <comma separated list> * ** no
+Sec-WebSocket-Protocol <comma-separated list> * ** no

 Communication Flow